Availity/availity-react/docusaurus/docs/components/table/index.md

 This is used to display an action menu in a cell.

+#### `actions?: RecordAction<T>[]`

+The actions that are present in the dropdown.

+#### `primaryTableAction?:PrimaryRecordAction<T>`

+This is the primary action of record.
+It displays as an clickable icon underneath the Action Menu on the table row.

+#### `isSticky?: boolean`

+When the action menu is open, setting this to true means that the action menu will maintain the same position even on scroll or resize.
+This default to default to match the default Popper beahvior of automatically calculating the correct position of the Dropdown Menu.

+#### `tableActionMenuProps?: TableActionMenuProps`

+Any additional properties that should be passed to the `TableActionMenu` component.

+#### `tooltipProps?: UncontrolledTooltipProps`

+This is only utilized when there is a primary action on the table.
+This will override any of the default tooltip props for the `UncontrolledTooltip` that appears when hovering over the primary action icon.

+### Action Definitions

 #### `isVisible?`: (record?: T) => boolean

 This is an optional function that can be used to conditionally display an action.
 The record will be passed into the function so that, if needed, the properties on the record can determine if the action is visible or not.
 If this properties are not populated, the action will always display.